NFL Power Rankings 2017: Week 11 List Features Eagles & Patriots At Top While Jaguars Reach Top 10

 — #Sacksonville (@Jaguars) November 13, 2017

 Meanwhile, the Jacksonville Jaguars pulled off a necessary overtime win against the Los Angeles Chargers, 20-17.
 That moved the Jags to 6-3 and also into the Top 10 at the ninth spot.
 Blake Bortles threw for 273 yards and a touchdown in the win, while Leonard Fournette was limited to just 33 yards on 17 carries.
-The Jaguars are now 6-3 and still tied with the Tennesse Titans for their division lead.
+The Jaguars are now 6-3 and still tied with the Tennessee Titans for their division lead.
 That has the Titans just a notch below them on the power rankings but ready to take over a spot should someone falter in an upcoming game.

 [Featured Image by Matt Rourke/AP Images]